aurelia/aurelia/docs/engineering/README.md

 You can also combine the two.
 In general everything runs fine in parallel.

 Open 4 shell prompts, follow steps 1-3 from the TDD workflow and add step 2 from the manual browser testing workflow to the 4th prompt.

+## Speeding up the TDD workflow

+There are a lot of tests and they take a while to run.
+When developing a new feature from scratch this can be quite unproductive.
+A few tips to improve this:

+- Run `npm run test:debug -- --bail` -> the first error will cause further processing to stop.
+The error won't be reported to the system console but it will be logged in the browser console.
+- Tests are run in alphabetical order, from top-level to lower level.
+So if you want your test to run first, put the file directly under `test/unit` and name the file `aa.ts` for example.
+When you're done, rename and move it to the appropriate place.

+As an alternative to the above (if you just want to run one specific test or suite at all), simply change `describe(` to `describe.only(`.
+This works at any level and also works for `it(`